cs-econ-blockchain/resources/relevant_past_publications/Readme.md

 13. Tianyu Wu, Executive Editor of the following two publications on Medium for exploratory research in SciEcon Ask Me Anything (AMA) events. **Medium Publication:**

-    -A conversation on cryptography trust machine and cyber planet construction: https://medium.com/sciecon-ama/a-conversion-on-cryptography-trust-machine-and-cyber-planet-construction-579f2e0d8bfd;
+    - A conversation on cryptography trust machine and cyber planet construction: https://medium.com/sciecon-ama/a-conversion-on-cryptography-trust-machine-and-cyber-planet-construction-579f2e0d8bfd;

-    -How to realize options trading in decentralized finance: https://medium.com/sciecon-ama/how-to-realize-options-trading-in-decentralized-finance-e942a0bc08ea.
+    - How to realize options trading in decentralized finance: https://medium.com/sciecon-ama/how-to-realize-options-trading-in-decentralized-finance-e942a0bc08ea.